starkxun/moonwell-bug-bounty/proposals/mips/mip-b49/MIP-B49.md

 # MIP-B49: Moonwell Ecosystem USDC Vault Addition

-**Author(s):** Anthias Labs **Submission Date:** September 25th, 2025
+**Author(s):** Anthias Labs **Submission Date:** October 10th, 2025

 ## Proposal Summary

-This proposal creates a new Moonwell Ecosystem USDC Vault (meUSDC), accepts ownership on behalf of the temporal governor and sets Anthias Labs as the curator.
+This proposal creates a new Moonwell Ecosystem USDC Vault (meUSDC), accepts ownership on behalf of the temporal governor and sets Anthias Labs as the allocator.
 This proposal establishes a new Morpho vault for USDC as part of the Moonwell ecosystem expansion.
-The vault will be managed by Anthias Labs as curator, providing professional vault management and risk oversight.
+The vault will be managed by Anthias Labs as allocator, providing professional vault management and risk oversight.

 This MIP proposes:

 1. Accept the Moonwell Ecosystem USDC Vault ownership
-2. Set the curator as Anthias Labs
+2. Set the allocator as Anthias Labs

 ## Background and Rationale